 “We are what we eat” is a familiar slogan.
-Fundamental to the integrative medical experience is a diet high in natural antioxidants, omega-3 fatty acids, monounsaturated oils and low-glycemic carbohydrates.
+Fundamental to the integrative medical experience is a diet low in processed foods and high in plant protein, antioxidants from whole foods, omega-3 fatty acids, monounsaturated oils and low-glycemic carbohydrates.

 4. Weight Loss and Exercise

 Approaching or better yet achieving a normal body mass index is one of the most important rewards of this integrative medical countdown.
-Combining it with regular aerobic exercise, strengthening exercises, balance training and flexibility will insure one’s ability to maintain it year after year
+Combining a normal weight with regular aerobic exercise, strengthening exercises, balance training and flexibility will insure greater, safer mobility year after year.

 3. Reduction of Prescription Medication